Camellia Oil Coconut Milk Soap

 3. Once the soap reaches a thin trace, you can add the slightly warmed coconut milk.

-4. Continue to stick blend the soap batter until a thick trace is reached and pour into your soap mold.
+4. Continue to stick blend the soap batter until a thick trace is reached and pour into your soap mould.

 5. Finish up as per the instructions for the method you are using.